yerrysherry/freebsd-I-dont-know/README.md

 The documentation is written with Lyx and the licence is of course the BSD license.

+For the moment is this the first version.
+There are still a lot of mistakes (language errors).
+But I think it is usable

 Contents
 * Installing BSD
 * SSH Certificate Authorities